 I got into open source software, made my first pull request (and lots more) this year and mostly concentrated on web technologies.

 In 11th grade, my school finally started offering computer science classes.
+The best thing: my teacher is awesome.

 Its design was almost odious and it had pretty much no content.
 You have to start somewhere, right?